Legal Heir Certificate - How to Apply and Download

 Frequently asked questions

-How long does it take to get a legal heir certificate?
+How much time does it take to make a legal heir certificate?

-Is there any time limit for applying for a legal heir certificate?
+Is there a limitation on legal heir certificate?

-What is the difference between a nominee and a legal heir?
+What is the difference between legal heir certificate and nominee?

-Can a second wife get a legal heir certificate?
+Can the second wife get a legal heir certificate?

 Can a legal heir certificate be misused?

-How can I correct a name in a legal heir certificate?
+How to change name in legal heir certificate?

 Show More Show Less